 What do you stand for?
 In this post let’s explore the ancient idea of standing stones and how it relates to our modern world.

-When I think of Israel the color of the land comes to mind.
+When I think of Israel in the summer, the color of the land comes to mind.
 It is so different than the bucolic farmland where I live.
-Because I studied in Israel one summer I will always think of it as the color of a bone, a dried bone.
-Bleached by the sun and exposed.
+In the summer, the color of Israel is the color of a bone that has been bleached by the sun and exposed.
 Beautiful in its own way.

 Standing at Abraham’s well in Beersheba (Be’er Sheva) overlooking a vast expanse of buff-colored landscape with the thin rope of the King’s Highway winding through it could almost take your breath away.
 Ancient and impressive and monochromatic.

 In Israel, one is either going up or down.
 It is not, for the most part, a flat country.
-Lots and lots of mountains and hills and valleys and boulders and rocks.
-They are all bleached by the hot summer sun.
+Lots and lots of mountains and hills and valleys and boulders and rock all bleached by the summer sun.

-Israel sits on the riff of two tectonic plates in the area where the African and Asian plates heave and butt against each other making the land push in upon itself like an accordion.
+Israel sits on the riff of two tectonic plates.
+It sits in the area where the African and Asian plates heave and butt against each other making the land push in upon itself like an accordion.
 So there are mountains and hills and valleys and rocks and boulders.

-One of the amazing things I have learned about my God from this trip to Israel is that He is a Great Communicator.
+One of the amazing things I have learned about my God is that He is a great communicator.

-He would often communicate with the ancients by using what was around them.
-Because there are lots and lots of rocks in Israel, He even used the rocks.
-And used them in the most beautiful way!
+He would often communicate with the ancients by using what was around.
+Because there are lots and lots of rocks in Israel, He even used the rocks and used them in the most beautiful way.

-When God freed the nation Israel from the bondage of slavery to Egypt and the Israelites finally were about to enter the land God had given them as an eternal possession, God had them enter the promised land across the Jordan river from its east side.
+When God freed the nation Israel from the bondage of slavery to Egypt God told them to enter the promised land across the Jordan River from its East side.

-When the priests, who carried the Ark Of The Covenant hoisted up on long poles, put their feet into the river Jordan they stood on dry land!
+When the priests, carrying the Ark Of The Covenant, put their feet into the water they stood on dry land!